 Idli are steamed cakes made from fermented lentil and rice batter.
 These are one of the most basic breakfast in traditional South Indian homes.
 Usually these are served with a chutney and/ or tiffin sambar.
 However there are many ways these can be served and podi idli is one of them.

 I make podi idli often for the kids breakfast since it is healthy and quick.
-I always stock up few kinds of spice powders like idli podi, kobbari karam podi, peanut powder, sesame seeds podi, flax seed podi and curry leaves podi.
-With so many varieties in stock, I have this quick option of tossing warm idlis in some podi with ghee.
+Most often I stock up few kinds of spice powders like idli podi, kobbari karam podi, Peanut powder, sesame seeds podi, Flax seed podi and Curry leaves podi.
+With so many varieties in stock, I have this quick option of tossing warm idlis in some podi with hot ghee.

 I hear that many kids like these in their school box for lunch.
 But I haven’t tried with any kind of idlis in box as roti or rice varieties are more filling than any kind of idli for lunch box.

-- 2 to 3 red chilies (Adjust to suit your spice levels)
+- 3 red chilies (Adjust to suit your spice levels)

-- 1.5 tsp copra / dried coconut or desicatted coconut (optional)
+- 1½ tsp copra or dried coconut or desicatted coconut (optional)

 - 1 sprig curry leaves (optional)

 - Cleaned tamarind a small piece (optional) (I do not use)

 - 2 pinches powdered Jaggery (optional) (I do not use)

 - 8 to 10 idlis or 3 plates of mini idlis